jason-anca/VuLPES-Web-App/README.md

 # Current Features
 ## Database
-- None, anymore.
-Had to rejig the project so now I need to handle it a little better now that I have an idea of the project structure.
+- Data is currently stored in localStorage since I wrecked my head trying to handle Authentication properly so now I'm handling it on the severside on the web app rather than through the cloud, which is how I wanted to do it.

 ## Web App
 - Home Page with list of Teachers which can be filtered with a filter box by typing.